plausible/docs/docs/stats-api.md

 ### Imported stats

-Aggregates, timeseries and breakdowns support including imported stats in the results using `with_imported` option.
-There are some limitations though:

-* `event:props:*` custom property breakdowns are only supported for 2 properties: `url` and `path`.
-Property breakdowns will only work in combination with a [certain subset](/csv-import#goals-and-custom-properties) of `event:goal` filters,
+Aggregates, timeseries and breakdowns support including imported stats in the results using `with_imported` option, with limitations.
+Breakdowns for custom properties (`event:props:*`) are only supported for 2 properties: `url` and `path`.
+Additionally, these breakdowns will only work in combination with a [certain subset](/csv-import#goals-and-custom-properties) of `event:goal` filters.
-* `event:page`, `event:hostname` and `visit:exit_page` breakdowns do not support `bounce_rate` and `visit_duration` metrics.

-For metrics which are not supported but query parameters include imported stats, the returned values completely ignore the imported stats while the values of supported metrics do include them.

-### Filtering imported stats
+#### Filtering imported stats

 Filtering imported stats is currently not possible, except for very specific cases of filtering by `event:goal` in custom property breakdowns described earlier.